Putting Leadership into Action, Solutions into Place.

 The Bingham Fellows program annually brings together 35-40 experienced Louisville leaders to address one of the region’s most critical issues.
 Participants are selected following a competitive application process.
 As part of the program, this cohort of professional peers meets with local stakeholders, and receives training in strategic change management.
 As their program year progresses, they put into practice skills that credential them as a leader of leaders.

 Outcomes from over 25 years of Bingham Fellows projects demonstrate both imagination and practical gathering of critical resources to address obvious social needs.
-Learn about the outcomes of the 2017 class, whose topic was “Winning the Talent of the Future.”
+Learn about the outcomes of the 2018 class, whose topic was “A Safe and Thriving City: Strengthening our Community’s Ability to Prevent Violence”

 In recent years, they’ve contributed to the development of a long-term vision for our community, enhanced environmental responsibility through initiatives at the grassroots and policy levels, worked to attract and retain talent with an internship program now managed by Greater Louisville Inc. and helped form the Kentucky Indiana Exchange, a regional leadership coalition.
 The impact of the Fellows goes back to the 1990s with the creation of The Housing Partnership, the working concept of the Sustain Louisville arm of Louisville Metro government, growth of local farmers’ markets and numerous other positive outcomes.
 See highlights of the Bingham Fellows outcomes since 1989.